rifyne/radiate-laravel/README.md

 * [Twitter Bootstrap](twitter.github.com/bootstrap/) css and js with support for [font awesome](https://github.com/FortAwesome/Font-Awesome).

-* All CSS is available in SCSS and uses best practices from the [github](https://github.com/styleguide/css) and [google](http://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml) style guides.

-* A Boxfile for those hosting their project on (setup to run composer after build)
+* A Boxfile and Boxfile.install is included for those hosting their project on [pagodabox.com](http://pagodabox.com).